jelly-swap/jelly-subgraph-eth/README.md

 graph auth https://api.thegraph.com/deploy/ MY_PRIVATE_KEY
 ```

-Replace MY_PRIVATE_KEY with your keep and DON'T DELETE space infront of MY_PRIVATE_KEY
+Replace MY_PRIVATE_KEY with your key and DON'T DELETE space infront of MY_PRIVATE_KEY

 Once we are done with our work and key is setted, we need to deploy it.
 Subgraph are stored on IPFS.
 Before deploy we might use: